zchen15/CGDesigner/README.md

 # CGDesigner
 `CGDesigner` is a python based tool for designing and analyzing conditional guide RNAs with NUPACK.
+Details about this work can be found in [my thesis](https://github.com/zchen15/CaltechThesis/raw/main/revisions/Thesis_20230225ZC.pdf).
 This library and python executable is organized into the following submodules:

 `design` contains the commands to generate nupack design specifications which are used as input in the checkpoint module